- § 185A Resale of tickets; necessity, term and transfer of license; information in application; definition of resale; restrictions

 Opinion of the Justices to the Senate, 247 Mass.
 589 (1924)

-An analysis of the purpose and limits of the ticket scalping law as it was first enacted
+An analysis of the purpose and limits of the ticket reselling law as it was first enacted.

 Quincy District Court Judge "Coven ...ruled Admit One violated the "language and legislative intent of the existing law" by recouping the cost of acquiring the tickets it was reselling and by charging customers a membership fee equal to 15 percent of the sale price."

-Ticket Resellers FAQ, Mass.
-Dept. of Public Safety
+Ticket resellers FAQ, Mass.
+Office of Public Safety and Inspections.